 Triggers when no workers have processed jobs for a specified period.

-| Grace Period | Time with no activity before alerting | 5 minutes |
+Setting Description Example Grace Period Time with no activity before alerting 5 minutes

-Use case: Detect when all workers have crashed or stopped.
+Use case : Detect when all workers have crashed or stopped.

 Alert Statuses

-| OK | Conditions are within normal thresholds |
+Status Description OK Conditions are within normal thresholds Triggered Threshold exceeded, notification sent

 Creating an Alert